 Ever since man first traveled in boats they have been at the mercy of the elements.
-Storms and high winds can strike without warning and for those who are ill-prepared or … [Read more...]
+Storms and high …

 It is with good reason that we have so many stories to tell.
 Lucy Maud Montgomery, author of Anne of Green Gables and many more stories is our best known story teller.